Public Safety

 GCU has a Zero Tolerance Policy as it relates to violations of university policies and the law.
 Arizona laws, specifically regarding marijuana use, are stricter than many states.
 Students, faculty and staff are expected to be knowledgeable of the laws.

-Increased security measures have been put in place to ensure guest safety at events held on GCU's campus.
-This may include bag searches, use of metal detectors and other resources as needed.
-Your cooperation is greatly appreciated.
+Events have increased safety and security measures to protect event participants.
+This includes clear bags, bag searches, use of metal detectors and other resources as needed.
+Your cooperation is greatly appreciated; please plan accordingly.

-Led by instructor Police Officer Steven Blasko, participants learn various defensive tactics to protect themselves from an attacker.
+Led by instructor Marcus Castle, participants learn various defensive tactics to protect themselves from an attacker.
 For more information, contact [email protected].

 Know the risk factors for fires, as well as university and student responsibilities for fire safety.
 For more information about fire safety on campus, take a look at the FEMA Campus Fire Safety brochure.